 Final thoughts on trusts

-Trusts can be powerful tools that you can use during your lifetime and after to accomplish a wide range of goals.
+Trusts can be powerful tools that you can use during your lifetime and after to accomplish a range of goals.
 As evidenced by the length of this generalized discussion, trusts are complex instruments that require professional support to be properly drafted and implemented.

 Although Darrow Wealth Management is a financial advisory firm and does not provide personalized legal or tax advice, we often work in conjunction with our clients’ team of legal and tax professionals in various stages of strategy development and execution.